cwpearson/llvmvm/README.md

     llvmvm install trunk

-Install and use a debug build of the trunk, with a custom name
+Install and use a debug build of the trunk, with a custom name.
+Use that as the default llvm for all new shells.

-    llvmvm install trunk -c DCMAKE_BUILD_TYPE=Debug -n trunk-debug llvm use trunk-debug
+    llvmvm install trunk -c DCMAKE_BUILD_TYPE=Debug -n trunk-debug llvm use trunk-debug --default

 ## Upcoming (in rough order of priority)